ItsCryptic/dotfiles/README.md

 To use my config with neovim, just create a symlink from .vimrc to init.vim with ```sudo ln -s ~/.vimrc ~/.config/nvim/init.vim``` and copy plugged from vim to neovim with ```cp ~/.vim/autoload/plug.vim ~/.local/share/nvim/site/autoload/plug.vim``` and you should be good to go!

+# Zsh

+This is my zshrc.
+It uses oh-my-zsh for plugin management.

 Most of my configs use the [Dracula](https://draculatheme.com/) color scheme.
 Please check them out!